 The Masque of the Red Death allows no relief from the Poe/Corman morbidity formula.
 The parade of cruelties never stops.
 Miserable peasants are burned from their homes and scattered.
 Displays of courage are answered with cruel games of death.
 Prospero’s life & death authority menaces everyone.
 Supplicants that beg for mercy at the castle walls are met with closed gates and deadly arrows, peasant and noble alike.
 Poor Gino and Francesca’s father are forced to play a suicide game for Prospero, who is amused by their foolish efforts to be virtuous.

 Vincent Price’s performance is something separate from the more parodic Poe villains — there’s no ‘wink’ in this character.
 Prospero is a victim of his own vanity and presumption.
-He does his best to attract Lucifer’s attention, but his kindness toward Francesca seems a big mistake if he really expects to impress The Devil.
+His kindness toward Francesca seems a big mistake if he really expects to impress The Devil.

 Masque seemed a new experience this time, with Nicolas Roeg’s lighting making most of the movie look far better than the earlier Poes.
 The stagey quality of the hill where the color-coded Deaths meet still reminds us of those shallow stage interiors back at the rental studio on Hollywood’s Van Ness Avenue.
 And although very good, the masked ball scene isn’t the crowning climax it might have been.
 The lighting and choreography seem rushed and Corman’s camera direction is less creative.
 It doesn’t attempt the full-tilt delirium of similar scenes in the English- classic Dead of Night and John Parker’s overachieving oddity Dementia.